Sexual violence in the Russian invasion of Ukraine: Sexual violence during refugee crisis

 There have been at least two separate cases of women and children refugees who were allegedly taken advantage of while they were fleeing the violence in Ukraine.
 A man was arrested in Poland in mid-March for the alleged rape of a 19-year-old refugee who reportedly had sought shelter and aid from the man and two men reportedly assaulted a Ukrainian teenage refugee who was staying in German accommodations for refugees.
 Prior to the launch of the United Kingdom Government's housing scheme for refugees, one woman reported a man who attempted to have her stay with him and promised free accommodation, food, expenses and a monthly allowance in return for sex.
-The woman reportedly tried to rebuff the man, who only stopped after she informed him she was traveling with her mother.
+The woman reportedly tried to rebuff the man, who only stopped after she informed him she was travelling with her mother.

 Children and elderly

 The United Nations has found that victims of sexual violence in Ukraine include children as young as 4 and adults older than 80.

-In late September 2022, a panel of investigators from the Independent International Commission of Inquiry on Ukraine released a statement which said that the commission has "documented cases in which children have been raped, tortured, and unlawfully confined" and labeled these as war crimes.
+In late September 2022, a panel of investigators from the Independent International Commission of Inquiry on Ukraine released a statement which said that the commission has "documented cases in which children have been raped, tortured, and unlawfully confined" and labelled these as war crimes.
 The same report also referenced children being killed and injured by Russia's indiscriminate attacks as well as forced separation from family and kidnapping.

 In the Kyiv region, two Russian soldiers raped an entire family, including the husband, wife and their four-year-old daughter.
 In regions outside of Kyiv, Russian soldiers raped an 83-year-old woman, whose disabled husband was also present in the home.
 In another village in the same region, Russian soldiers gang-raped a 56-year-old woman after robbing her.
 Later the Russians tortured and murdered her husband.